About

 Reza Ghannadan is the founder of GOAP.
 He is a physiotherapist working in North Vancouver, BC at QubeCore Sports & Rehab.

 His vision is to create a fun, interactive and social sports day for families and children in the North Vancouver community.
-Through sports, he believes we can build confidence, improve our health and strengthen our communities.
+Through sports and play, he believes we can build friendships, improve our health and strengthen our communities.